-Phuket’s floating seafood restaurants (‘krachang’ in Thai) are a novel way to dine out and can be found along the east coast of Phuket.
+Phuket’s floating seafood restaurants (‘krachang’ in Thai) are a fun way to dine out and can be found along the east coast of Phuket.
 The trip involves a fun, brief long-tail boat ride from Laem Hin Pier to the restaurants.
 It’s a great day out all year round, come rain or shine!

 This unique dining concept is there only because about 20 years ago a group of friends from Phuket Town were looking for a more relaxing place to dine and relax.
 Someone suggested a brilliant idea would be for them to go to a floating fish farm off Laem Hin and ask the fishermen’s family to cook something basic and simple using the seafood they reared.
 Meanwhile, so the idea went, the group could just hang out, read books or fish away on the farm’s deck (the farms always have a reuan pae or houseboat, where they actually live, connected to it).

 Phuket Floating Restaurants Highlights

 Later on, the fish farmers saw an opportunity to establish a floating restaurant business and did just that but all have kept it very much a family operation.
 Over the years it’s become very popular.
 Word spread and people kept coming back, usually bringing more friends with them.
 To cope with such a high demand, the restaurants usually buy fresh seafood from other fishermen and rear the produce until the right time, keeping fish, crabs, prawns and other seafood in floating wood-and-net enclosures.
 All guests have to do is walk along planks between the enclosures and choose the seafood they want to eat.